OPG Supports the United Nations Sustainable Development Goals

 • OPG has internal governance in place to help the company deliver its Climate Change Plan and associated actions.
 We have established roles and accountability for the plan as well as a structure to oversee and implement the plan’s actions.

-• As part of our Climate Change Plan, OPG is also investigating negative emissions technologies, and continuing to support nature-based solutions like tree-planting and biodiversity initiatives.
+• As part of our Climate Change Plan, OPG is also investigating negative emissions technologies, and continuing to support nature-based solutions like biodiversity stewardship initiatives.
 OPG is also monitoring developments in electric utility carbon capture and sequestration, as well as early-stage developments of a regulatory framework to permit carbon sequestration in Ontario.
 All of these current and future actions will help OPG meet its climate goals and position Ontario for success in the post-carbon future.

 • Development and issuance of an internal climate change strategy and roadmap of deliverables.